wm75/galaxy-hub/src/about/index.md

 Galaxy also has many regional and domain-specific communities that serve the needs of these communities.

+# Learn

+There are a wealth of resources for learning and deploying Galaxy to further your (and your community's) research.

+* Using Galaxy
+  * How to use Galaxy for my data analsyis
+  * Which Galaxy platform to use for my data analysis
+  * Find supporting information, and get help

+* Running my own Galaxy server
+  * Deployment platform options from your own laptop to institutional HPC to public clouds
+  * How to configure, deploy and manage your own server
+  * How to find answers and get help

+# Join

+Galaxy is a fully open community and everyone who uses Galaxy *is a community member.* Welcome aboard.

+Please **get involved!**   *The Galaxy community values all types of contribution.*  This ranges from bug reporting or sharing an analysis, to planning an event or presenting training, to developing new software components, and everything in between.
+The community needs active members on all of our support channels, every day.
+We also need help wrapping new tools, writing new test cases, and updating documentation.
+We want you to help, and there are numerous ways in whichy you can.

+# Contact

+Want to learn more, but aren't sure where to start?
+Here are some options.

+* Galaxy support channels
+* The Galaxy Outreach team
+* Different Galaxy communities
+* Galaxy leadership

 # Funding

 Galaxy is funded by a international group of funding sources.
 [Link]